-The Paradise Fish is one of the oldest of aquarium fish, known and used in Europe back in the 19th century and brought to the United States about 1876.
-These hardy fish survive at temperatures as low as 50 F, prefers 75 F – 78 F and are best bred at 80 F. At one time they were companion fish in goldfish tanks and ponds, and still make great additions to garden ponds, due to their propensity to eat mosquito larva and other water pests ravenously!
+The Paradise Fish (Macropodus opercularis) is one of the earliest fish kept in aquariums, imported from Asia in 1869 to France and brought to the United States around 1876.
+These hardy fish survive at temperatures as low as 50 degrees F, but prefers 75 F – 78 F and are best bred at 80 F. At one time they were companion fish in goldfish tanks and ponds, and still make great additions to garden ponds in the summer, due to their propensity to eat mosquito larva and other water pests ravenously!

-It was one of the earliest fish kept as tropical fish in aquariums, but as species from the Amazon which were smaller and more fragile began to be kept, they became much less popular.
-You see, Paradise Fish, are small, about 3 inches full grown, but are very scrappy, and vicious fighters, not good tank mates for shoal fish.
+It was one of the earliest fish kept as tropical fish in aquariums, but as species from the Amazon became available, they became much less popular.
+You see, Paradise Fish, are small, about 3 inches full grown, but are very scrappy, and vicious fighters, not good tank mates for most community aquarium fish.

-This unique habit of going to the surface breathing oxygen has given them an adapted method of breeding over the ages called bubble nest building.
-There many theories as to why Labyrinth Fish build bubble nests, and to be sure all species do not do it in the same way.
-Some species, like the Paradise Fish, are meticulous in their construction and care of the young, others like the Kissing Gourami simply blow some bubbles, randomly fertilize the eggs let them float off in the current and that is that.
+This unique habit of going to the surface of the water to breathe oxygen has given them a method of breeding called bubble nest building.
+The males of the labyrinth fish will build a bubble nest at the surface of the water in which the female will lay her eggs.
+Some species, like the Paradise Fish and Betta Fish, are meticulous in their construction of the bubble nest and care of the eggs and young fish, others like the Kissing Gourami simply blow some bubbles, randomly fertilize the eggs, let them float off in the current and that is that.

 The Paradise Fish Breeding Process

-As in many other labyrinth fish, Paradise fish build nests of bubbles.
-The male blows out bubbles of air and mucus which rises to the surface and therefore a “raft”, for lack of a better term.
-Then he follows an elaborate mating ritual that has been carried out in stagnant ponds and rice paddies for thousands if not hundreds of thousands of years.
-The colors of the male will become absolutely brilliant to the point of disbelief as the mating time draws near (you will see where the term Paradise Fish came from at this time).
+As in many other labyrinth fish, Paradise Fish build nests of bubbles.
+The male blows out bubbles of air and mucus, which rise to the surface and form a “raft”, for lack of a better term.
+Then he follows an elaborate mating ritual that has been carried out in stagnant ponds and rice paddies for hundreds of thousands of years.
+The colors of the male will become absolutely brilliant red and blue as the mating time draws near (you will see where the term Paradise Fish came from at this time).
 Surprisingly, the female will become duller and paler during this period.

-When the mating is finished, the female can be removed, but she is in no danger from the male, again unlike most Labyrinth Fish, but her job is over and she can be put in an isolation area and feed well on high protein to recover.
+When the mating is finished, the female can be removed, but she is in no danger from the male, again unlike most Labyrinth Fish, but her job is over and she can be put in an isolation area and fed well on high protein foods to recover.

 When the clutch of eggs is completely laid, the male blows more bubbles to make a second layer under the eggs, sealing them in.
 This may be repeated time and again for the next 48 hours by the male.

-One is that it protects the eggs from the heat of strong sunlight beating down on the rice fields.
-Another is that it shades them from strong light while allowing the warmth of the light in.
-A third is that it protects the eggs from bacteria, the mucus of the male, which he uses to make the bubbles actually has anti-bacterial properties.
-The fourth reason for the bubble nest is to keep the eggs together in one place, and later the fry as they begin to hatch, so the male can more easily guard them against the danger of predators. (this is where the more vicious nature of these fish becomes an advantage to the survival of the species)
+One reason is that the bubble nest protects the eggs from the heat of strong sunlight beating down on the rice fields by shading them.
+Another reason is that it protects the eggs from bacteria, the mucus of the male that he uses to make the bubbles actually has anti-bacterial properties.
+The third reason for the bubble nest is to keep the eggs together in one place, and retain the fry (baby fish) as they begin to hatch, so the male can more easily guard them against the danger of predators.
+This is where the more vicious nature of these fish becomes an advantage to the survival of the species!

-- Temperature and Hatching Time: Temperature must be kept at a steady 80 F for best results for breeding to take place and for eggs to hatch in the best condition and on time.
-Under best conditions, eggs hatch in 48 hours.
+- Temperature and Hatching Time: Temperature must be kept at a steady 80 F for best results for breeding to take place and for eggs to hatch in the best condition, which will take 48 hours.

-- Second 48 Hours: For the next 48 hours you will only see little black hair or whisker-like things hanging down from the bubble nest, which are the newly hatched fry.
-The male will fastidiously catch any fry that falls from the nest in his mouth and blows them back into the nest.
+- Second 48 Hours: For the next 48 hours you will only see little black hair-like things hanging down from the bubble nest, which are the newly hatched fry.
+The male will fastidiously catch any fry that falls from the nest in his mouth and blow them back into the nest.
 DO NOT WORRY!
 This is normal, if he did not do this the fry would die, he is being a great dad, that is his job, the fry must remain in the bubble nest until they are free swimming.
 They require no food until they are free swimming; they are feeding off their yolk sacks at this point.

-- Fifth Day of Fry: The fry will now be a free swimming cloud of tiny fry around the male, he will not usually eat his young, but it is still best to remove him back to his original tank, his parental duties are done at this point.
+- Fifth Day: The babies will now be a free swimming cloud of tiny fry around the male.
+He will not usually eat his young, but it is still best to remove him back to his original tank, his parental duties are done at this point.
 In nature, he is looking for protein to get ready to breed again soon, so the fry are on their own at this point.
 They will begin eating tiny organisms in the water, known as infusoria.

-- Making Infusoria Method 1: Cultivation of infusoria is comparatively easy and can be done by putting lettuce or spinach leaves in a quart jar with aquarium water and several snails.
-Allow the greens to decay, the snails eat the rotting greens and their droppings result in the development of infusoria.
+- Making Infusoria - Method 1: Cultivation of infusoria is comparatively easy and can be done by putting lettuce or spinach leaves in a quart jar with aquarium water and several snails.
+Allow the greens to decay; the snails eat the rotting greens and their droppings result in the development of infusoria.
 Put this water into the aquarium with your fry to seed it with infusoria.

-- Easy Method for Infusoria 2: The spores are airborne so you do not need a starter culture, only a suitable medium, and food.
+- Easy Infusoria - Method 2: The spores are airborne so you do not need a starter culture, only a suitable medium, and food.
 Take an open jar of aquarium water and drop in a piece of lightly boiled potato.
 After about a week, the water will be cloudy with infusoria.
 To feed the fry, just pour some of the cloudy water into the tank and top off the jar with fresh aquarium water.
-Having about five cultures on the go at any one time should keep your fry supplied with infusoria, easy simple no mess!
+Having about five cultures going at any one time should keep your fry supplied with infusoria; easy, simple, no mess!

-- Fourth Week: Your fry is well along and can eat most any small fish foods, such as crumbled flake food or commercially prepared fry food.
-Feed several times daily for the next 4-6 months you will have nice fish to give friends or even sell to a local store or online, enjoy your success!
+- Third to Fourth Week: Your fry are growing well and can eat most any small fish foods, such as crumbled flake food or commercially prepared fry food.
+Feed several times daily for the next 4-6 months.
+You will then have nice fish to give to friends or even sell to a local fish store or online.
+Enjoy your success!